tanium/Azure-Sentinel/Solutions/README.md

 1. Publish solutions to Microsoft Sentinel - https://learn.microsoft.com/en-us/azure/sentinel/publish-sentinel-solutions
 2. Solution tracking after publishing in the Microsoft Partner center - https://learn.microsoft.com/en-us/azure/sentinel/sentinel-solutions-post-publish-tracking

+### Certification FAQs:

+#### What Search keyword must be present for Sentinel solutions?
+The Search keyword must contain the Sentinel GUID: **f1de974b-f438-4719-b423-8bf704ba2aef**.

+#### Is the text 'Azure Sentinel' allowed in offers or packages?
+No. The text 'Azure Sentinel' must not appear anywhere.
+The correct branding is 'Microsoft Sentinel'.

+#### Should package name and package version match?
+Yes.
+Package name and package version must be the same.
+For instance if package version is 3.0.1 then the package name should be 3.0.1.zip.

+#### Where should the version number match?
+The version number must match across Partner Center, Solution Metadata, and mainTemplate.json.

+#### Is ARM-TTK validation required?
+Yes.
+ARM-TTK must pass successfully.
+Any failures should result in rejection with details.

+#### What image and logo checks are required?
+Ensure images load correctly and logos referenced to master branch, not PR links.

+#### Should DARSy zip content match GitHub repository content?
+Yes.
+The package submitted to certification must exactly match GitHub master repository files.

+#### Why should short-links be verified?
+All links, especially short-links, must resolve correctly.
+Broken links are grounds for rejection.

+#### Are release notes mandatory?
+Yes.
+Release notes must be present and properly added.
+Missing release notes will cause rejection.

 ## Feedback

 [Email Azure Sentinel Solutions Onboarding Team](mailto:AzureSentinelPartner@microsoft.com) with any feedback on this process, for new scenarios not covered in this guide, or with any constraints you may encounter.